-The City of Hudson is located along the western banks of the Hudson River in Columbia County, New York.
+The City of Hudson is located along the eastern banks of the Hudson River in Columbia County, New York.
 Hudson has inspired countless explorers, builders, artists, and entrepreneurs over the past two centuries–and continues to inspire a new tide of adventurers today.

 After the Revolutionary War, a group of seafaring men from Providence and Newport, Nantucket and Edgartown, fearing retaliation from the British, sought a safe harbor for their vessels.
 In the spring of 1783, Thomas and Seth Jenkins set out to find such a place and found it in on the banks of the Hudson.
 They purchased a large tract of land known as Claverack Landing.
 By that fall, the founders of Hudson, most of whom were Quakers, began arriving in ships with their families and possessions.
 Some even brought with them houses that had been framed out in Nantucket.

 At their first meeting in 1784, the founders, who called themselves Proprietors, set to work designing the city.
 In 1785, the City of Hudson was chartered, making it the first city to be chartered in the new United States.

 By 1788, Hudson had become a commercial city with a considerable population, warehouses, wharves and docks, ropewalks, and the din of industry.
 Its economic mainstays were whaling, sealing, and international trade.
 The discovery of petroleum in the mid-1800s decreased the demand for whale oil, and this, combined with the coming of the railroad in the late 1840s, which transected the north and south bays, caused Hudson to enter a period of decline.